InfuseAI/primehub-site/docs/guide_manual/admin-user.md

 ![](assets/user_18_v26.png)

-The administrator can request the user to change the following settings through system E-mail:
+The administrator can request the user to reset following settings through system E-mail:

 + `Update Password` Require users to update their passwords.